 When our young entrepreneurs take the next step and form promising businesses, the KIC is there to help them refine their ideas, establish their companies, and overcome barriers to growth.
-This multi-year process involves more focused business training, specialized coaching, and potential access to seed funding from KIC or other entities willing to invest startKIC is now working to open its own dedicated start-up hub in Accra in the summer of 2019.
+This multi-year process involves more focused business training, specialized coaching, and potential access to seed funding from KIC or other entities willing to invest startup or growth capital.